WJM96/ASMInterp/README.md

 Description:
   This was a project I did for school over the course of a semester.
 The assignment was iterative, so we started with just   implementing mov, and went from there.

 It's a sort of psuedo assembler/interpreter.
 The instruction set is 8-bit, but the actual memory is 16-bit.
-It takes a plaintext file "assembles" it into machine code in memory, and then "executes" it.
+It takes a plaintext file and "assembles" it into machine code in memory.
+Then it "executes" it.
 It supports the following operations:

         mov
         add